fractos/cupcake/README.md

 ### Example

 The following defines an environment group called "customer ABC" which has an environment called "production".
 Within that environment are two endpoint groups - "external" and "internal".

-The "external" endpoint group contains an HTTPS URL for the main website including a regular expression that defines the HTTP status code that it expects to receive (any status code in range 2xx).
+The "external" endpoint group contains an HTTPS URL for a website and a regular expression that defines the HTTP status code that it expects to receive (any status code in range 2xx).
+An optional GUID will be added to the URL query string with the key `cupcake_trace_id`.
+The URL including the TraceID will be emitted in any alert incident that occurs allowing this to be located in server access logs.

 The "internal" endpoint group contains a TCP URL for a Redis server.
 It is assumed for this example that Cupcake is situated on a server that is inside the private network and therefore is able to lookup a host named "redis.internal" using some kind of internal DNS scheme (e.g. Route53).

 The website endpoint also defines a threshold for the response timing where anything greater than 200 milliseconds will cause an incident to be raised.